Alex Grey: The Chapel of Sacred Mirrors

-Grey founded the Foundation for Sacred Mirrors (CoSM), a 501(c)3 as a place to permanently display the Chapel of Sacred Mirrors.
+Grey founded the Foundation for Sacred Mirrors, a 501(c)(3) organization, as a place to permanently display the Chapel of Sacred Mirrors.
 Additionally, he created the Church of Sacred Mirrors (CoSM).

-CoSM allows visitors a place of respite and worship while admiring Grey's artwork and writings.
-Other invited artists can display their works at the CoSM.
-According to CoSM's website, "The mission of CoSM is to build an enduring sanctuary of visionary art to inspire a global community."

-Located in Wappinger, New York, visitors can stroll the 40 acres while enjoying art by Alex Grey, Allyson Grey, and Amy Senn, to name a few.
-Alex Grey, Allyson Grey, and various other artists created murals that can be found in the cafeteria at CoSM.
-The property contains a 10 bedroom Victorian guest home that is decorated with art in the visionary style of Grey.
-A large amount of Grey's work is displayed in Entheon, a converted carriage house on the property.
-The Greys are currently raising funds for the completion of Entheon.
-Visitors will enter through bronze doors (see below) that display "Creating a Better World" by Alex Grey.

-While in Entheon, visitors can also admire Grey's works Kissing, Copulating, Pregnancy, Birth, Gaia, Net of Being (featured by the band Tool), and Nursing."
-Viewers will also be able to enter the Chapel of Sacred Mirrors.
+The CoSM provides a space for meditation and worship; visitors can also admire Grey's artwork and writings, as well as works by invited artists.
+According to the CoSM's website, "The mission of CoSM is to build an enduring sanctuary of visionary art to inspire a global community."
+Located in Wappinger, New York, visitors can explore 40 acres featuring art by Alex Grey, Allyson Grey, and Amy Senn, among others.
+Murals by Grey and others are in the cafeteria.
+The property also includes a 10-bedroom Victorian guest house decorated with visionary art.
+Much of Grey's work is displayed in Entheon, a converted carriage house, which the Greys are fundraising to complete.
+Visitors enter through bronze doors inscribed with "Creating a Better World" by Grey.
+While in Entheon, visitors can also admire Grey's works Kissing, Copulating, Pregnancy, Birth, Gaia, Net of Being (featured by the band Tool), and Nursing.

-Grey's project The Chapel of Sacred Mirrors (CoSM) first opened to the public in Chelsea, New York in 2004 and drew visionary and psychedelic art fans to the site for four years until its closure in December 2008.
+Grey's project the Chapel of Sacred Mirrors first opened to the public in Chelsea, New York, in 2004 and drew visionary and psychedelic art fans to the site for four years until its closure in December 2008.
 The CoSM featured 20 life-size paintings of standing human figures Grey created in the early 1980s.
 The Greys reopened CoSM in Wappingers Falls, New York, a community within Hudson Valley.